elfedwa/FDI-BO/README.md

 `pip install -r requirements.txt`

 rocketsled is part of this code so no need to install it.
+Add your corresponding VASP path in `~./bashrc` using the variable `VASP_PATH` such as below:

+`export VASP_PATH='lustre/software/vasp/vasp.5.4.4.pl2/bin/'`

-Configure HPC as below:
+create conda virtural environment as below:

 `conda create -n fdibo_env python==3.6`